google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 What is happening here?
-We are registering a class as an animator using the AnimationWorklet's `registerAnimator` call, giving it the name "passthrough".
+We are registering a class as an animator using the AnimationWorklet's `registerAnimator()` call, giving it the name "passthrough".
-It's the same name we used in the WorkletAnimation constructor above.
-Once the registration is complete, the promise returned by `addModule` will resolve and we can start creating animations using that worklet.
+It's the same name we used in the `WorkletAnimation()` constructor above.
+Once the registration is complete, the promise returned by `addModule()` will resolve and we can start creating animations using that worklet.

-The `animate` method of our instance will be called for _every frame_ the browser wants to render, passing the `currentTime` of the animation's timeline as well as the effect that is currently being processed.
+The `animate()` method of our instance will be called for _every frame_ the browser wants to render, passing the `currentTime` of the animation's timeline as well as the effect that is currently being processed.
 We only have one effect, the `KeyframeEffect` and we are using `currentTime` to set the effect's `localTime`, hence why this animator is called "passthrough".
-With this code for the worklet, the WAAPI vs AnimationWorklet comparison above behave exactly the same, as you can see in the [demo](https://animation-worklet-article.glitch.me/index.html).
+With this code for the worklet, the WAAPI and the AnimationWorklet above behave exactly the same, as you can see in the [demo](https://animation-worklet-article.glitch.me/index.html).

 ## Master of time

-The `currentTime` parameter of our `animate` method is the `currentTime` of the timeline we passed to the `WorkletTimeline` constructor.
+The `currentTime` parameter of our `animate()` method is the `currentTime` of the timeline we passed to the `WorkletAnimation()` constructor.
 In the previous example, we just passed that time through to the effect.
 But since this is JavaScript code, and we can _distort time_ 💫